richpeck/exception_handler/README.md

 ![View](/readme/view.jpg "View")

-The view is a single view designed to work for all exceptions.
+The view is located in `app/views/exception_handler/show.html.erb` designed to work for all exceptions.

 By default, it is split for use with different layouts, data being available to both.